 On Maharashtra alliance, Fadnavis smells a rat

-Mumbai, Dec 10: BJP leader and former Maharashtra Chief Minister Devendra Fadnavis alleged the Shiv Sena's alliance with the NCP and the Congress was a "pre-planned" move to keep his party out of power in the state.
+Mumbai, Dec 10: BJP leader and former Maharashtra Chief Minister Devendra Fadnavis alleged that the Shiv Sena's alliance with the NCP and the Congress was a "pre-planned" move to keep his party out of power in the state.

 Speaking to Marathi daily 'Loksatta' here, Fadnavis said in the five years of his government, he never let down Uddhav Thackeray, the Sena president who is now the chief minister of the three-party Maha Vikas Aghadi government.